UBC-InfoVis/447-materials/programming-assignments/skeletons/p2/assignment.md

     * Each mark must have the class name "point"
     * The points are at the correct locations
     * Points that are filtered out by the dropdown have lowered opacity
+    * Changing the dropdown filter or gender filter clears selected circles
     * Hovering over a point darkens it and adds an outline
-    * Clicking on an unselected point highlights it
+    * Clicking on an unselected point highlights it and deselects any previously selected point
     * Clicking on a selected point unhighlights it
-    * Unfiltered points have tooltips that show name, country, start and end year, age when they took office, total duration, and GDP per capita (if available)
+    * Unfiltered points have tooltips that show name, country, start and end year, age when they took office, total duration, and GDP per capita (if available, otherwise show nothing or describe it as missing rather than leaving it as null or 0)
 * Code structure and format
     * Your code must follow reasonable style standards.
     * Don’t leave any old, unused code snippets.